laravel/nova-docs/4.0/installation.md

 composer config http-basic.nova.laravel.com ${NOVA_USERNAME} ${NOVA_LICENSE_KEY}
 ```

-## Using Nova on Development and Staging Domains
+## Using Nova on Development & Staging Domains

 Since Nova can be used in local and staging development environments, Nova will not check your license key when used on `localhost` or these local TLDs specified in [IETF RFC 2606](https://datatracker.ietf.org/doc/html/rfc2606#page-2):